|

 One Sunday morning during the summer of 1977 I went over to the JCC

-at 9 am to play some
+at 9 am to play in my

-pickup volleyball.
 After

 the volleyball ended,

-my friend Michael invited me to stay after to play some one-on-one basketball
+my friend Michael invited me to stay after to play some one-on-one basketball.

 at 11 am.